YanGranat/ClipAIble/README.md

   - Text is automatically split intelligently at sentence/word boundaries

 ### Technical Constraints
 - **Keep-alive requirement**: Chrome MV3 requires keep-alive interval of at least 1 minute.
 Long processing tasks may take several minutes.
-Extension uses ultra-aggressive keep-alive (ping every 10 seconds) to prevent service worker from dying.
+Extension uses unified keep-alive mechanism (alarm every 1 minute + state save every 2 seconds) to prevent service worker from dying.
 - **CORS for images**: Some images may fail to load if the website blocks cross-origin requests.
 The extension will skip these images.
 - **Cancel not instant**: Cancellation may take a few seconds to fully stop all background processes.
 - **Service Worker recovery**: Operations automatically resume after service worker restart (within 2 hours).